Microbial DNA barcoding: History

 Using metabarcoding to assess microbial communities has a long history.
 Back in 1972, Carl Woese, Mitchell Sogin and Stephen Sogin first tried to detect several families within bacteria using the 5S rRNA gene.
 Only a few years later, a new tree of life with three domains was proposed by again Woese and colleagues, who were the first to use the small subunit of the ribosomal RNA (SSU rRNA) gene to distinguish between bacteria, archaea and eukaryotes.
 Out of this approach, the SSU rRNA gene made its way to be the most frequently used genetic marker for both prokaryotes (16S rRNA) and eukaryotes (18S rRNA).
-The tedious process of cloning those DNA fragments for sequencing got fastened up by the steady improvement of sequencing technologies.
+The tedious process of cloning those DNA fragments for sequencing was eventually bypassed once sequencing technologies improved.
 With the development of HTS (High-Throughput-Sequencing) in the early 2000s and the ability to deal with this massive data using modern bioinformatics and cluster algorithms, investigating microbial life got much easier.

 Genetic markers

-Genetic diversity is varying from species to species.
-Therefore, it is possible to identify distinct species by the recovery of a short DNA sequence from a standard part of the genome.
-This short sequence is defined as barcode sequence.
-Requirements for a specific part of the genome to serve as barcode should be a high variation between two different species, but not much differences in the gene between two individuals of the same species to make differentiating individual species easier.
+Each species has distinct genetic differences from other species.
+Therefore, it is possible to identify distinct species by amplifying a short DNA sequence from a standard part of the genome.
+This short sequence is defined as a barcode sequence.
+For a specific part of the genome of an organism to serve as a barcode, there should be sufficiently high degree of DNA sequence variation between two different species, but not many differences in the gene between two individuals of the same species.
 For both bacteria and archaea the 16S rRNA/rDNA gene is used.
 It is a common housekeeping gene in all prokaryotic organisms and therefore is used as a standard barcode to assess prokaryotic diversity.
 For protists, the corresponding 18S rRNA/rDNA gene is used.
 To distinguish different species of fungi, the ITS (Internal Transcribed Spacer) region of the ribosomal cistron is used.